 Sheldon v.
 Metro-Goldwyn Pictures Corp.
+81 F.2d 49 (2nd Cir.
+1936) (Learned Hand, J.)

+[The plaintiffs' play told the story of a famous 19th-century murder trial.
+The defendants' claimed their film was based on a novel about the trial, but the plaintiffs argued that the film was based on their play instead.]
 The plaintiffs' originality is necessarily limited to the variants they introduced.
 Nevertheless, it is still true that their whole contribution may not be protected; for the defendants were entitled to use, not only all that had gone before, but even the plaintiffs' contribution itself, if they drew from it only the more general patterns; that is, if they kept clear of its "expression."